 Words are important and can have a big impact on how we view and respond to a situation.
-In times of pressure, I think it is very important to watch our words, watch what we say.
+In times of pressure, I think it is very important to watch our words and what we say.
 Are you speaking negatively into the situation?
-Going over and over it with friends and family, always speaking ‘death’ by your words?
+Going over and over it with friends and family?
+Always speaking ‘death’ by your words?
 Our own words can become a self-fulfilling prophecy, so if we are going to speak words, let’s speak the Word of God.
 We know the enemy comes only to steal, kill and destroy, so let’s be sure that when we speak, we do not do the devil’s work for him.

 Check your attitude

-Temptation comes to us in lots of different ways but let’s also not be tempted to give up in tough times, to resist the temptation to become bitter and to make sure that we guard our hearts against temptation in all its forms.
-God’s desire is for us to be fruitful, to go to higher places, to be successful but giving way to temptation can destroy all that God has done (and plans to do) in our lives.
+Temptation comes to us in lots of different ways, but let’s also not be tempted to give up in tough times.
+Let’s resist the temptation to become bitter, and let’s guard our hearts against temptation in all its forms.
+God’s desire is for us to be fruitful, to go to higher places, and to be successful.
+But giving way to temptation can destroy all that God has done (and plans to do) in our lives.

 Watch out for your loved ones

 In times of stress, it’s easy to take it home and to vent it all on our families.
 But we also need to remember that we have to protect our households.
-We shouldn’t allow the pressures we face, cause us to react and change the atmosphere of our homes.
-We all need support and we all sometimes need to talk through our issues and problems with the people we love, but we should always be mindful of protecting them too.
+We shouldn’t allow the pressures we face to cause us to react and change the atmosphere of our homes.
+We all need support, and we all need to talk through our issues and problems with the people we love; but we should always be mindful of protecting them too.